beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include question.html content='
 Questions:<br>
-1. What can we say about the outbreak origins?<br>'%}
+1. From the information available, what can you say about the origin of this outbreak?<br>'%}

 ## EXERCISE 2: Additional human cases spurs an investigation in animal population